Time Blocking: Process of Arranging your Tasks

 Time Management Methodologies enables people to complete more in a shorter period of time.
-Using the process of planning and allocating how much time is required on each specific task.
+Using the process of planning and allocating how much time is required for each specific task.

-Time management is the one thing of the biggest struggles we have in our work lives.
-Good business management and leadership depend on ability to manage time effectively.
+Time management is one thing of the biggest struggles we have in our work lives.
+Good business management and leadership depend on the ability to manage time effectively.

 Balancing a busy work life requires planning and efficiency.
-Luckily, there are several methodologies can help you manage your time effectively.
+Luckily, there are several methodologies that can help you manage your time effectively.

 which time management method technique to use within your business.